SwanFlutter/flutter_saver/README.md

 ## Features

-You can use this code to save images on any platform.
+- You can use this code to save images on any platform.

+- use for local image

 ```dart
 FlutterSaver.saveImageWindowsWeb(fileImage: fileImage);